810 S Wright St.

 Urbana, IL 61801

 Yuridia Ramírez is a Ford Foundation Fellow and Assistant Professor of history at the University of Illinois at Urbana-Champaign.
-Ramírez earned her PhD in history from Duke University with a certificate in Latin American Studies.
-She also holds a BA in history and journalism from the University of Minnesota-Twin Cities, and an MA in history from Duke University.
+Ramírez earned her PhD and MA in history from Duke University with a certificate in Latin American Studies.
+She also holds a BA in history and journalism from the University of Minnesota.
 Currently, Ramírez is working on her book manuscript, tentatively titled Indigeneity on the Move: Transborder Politics from Michoacán to North Carolina, a historic and interdisciplinary analysis of a diasporic indigenous community and their transforming sense of indigeneity.

 Dr. Ramírez's book manuscript-in-preparation, tentatively titled Indigeneity on the Move: Transborder Politics from Michoacán to North Carolina, traces the movement of indigenous P’urhépecha migrants from Cherán, Michoacán, to and from North Carolina during the late twentieth century.
 Though many scholars have understood indigeneity as place-based, she contends that the evolution of P’urhépecha indigeneity as it travels and changes through time not only provides a counternarrative to “Mexican migration” that assumes a homogenous community; it also transforms the way scholars approach migrants, migration, and the global world.
 Her book sets forth a concrete example of a transborder, organized indigenous community intimately connected to North Carolina and Cherán.
 Through extensive transnational archival research in North Carolina and throughout Mexico that included examining newspapers, personal papers, and institutional and organizational records, as well as conducting oral histories, Dr. Ramírez considers how we think of a politics of indigeneity when it moves.

-Bachelor of Arts, University of Minnesota - Twin Cities
+Bachelor of Arts, History and journalism, University of Minnesota

 HIS/LLS 279: Mexican American History